raspberrypilearning/blender-rocket/en/step_1.md

 ## Introduction

-Create a model of a rocket using Blender
+Create a model of a rocket using Blender.

 ### What you will make